International jobs: individual and challenging

 Before signing on the dotted line

 If you are weighing up a job offer with us in Nigeria you are probably going to have one or two unanswered questions.
-You may be considering the tasks that await you, and perhaps your family will be worried about the time you have together or your future lifestyle.
+You may be considering the tasks that await you, and perhaps your family may be worried about spending less time together or your future lifestyle.
 This is all completely normal, and that is why we have prepared for precisely these situations.
 In our view, transparency is one of our top priorities from the outset of the application process – for both you and your family – which is why we like to involve everyone before any contracts are signed.
 Your family is free to ask their own questions so that we can allay any fears or uncertainty they may have.
 What’s more, applicants can also get in touch with employees already working in Nigeria and get some direct feedback on what life there is like.

 Is a job in Nigeria right for you?